huskeypm/herg/README.md

 # NOTE
 - Prob. classifier performance (F1 score etc) has a strong dependence on the cutoff used (defined in probUtil).
 Review the prod.png file to make sure a good value is selected

-# TODOS
-- something is fishy about the zscores, so I want to look into that later
-- DONE Splitting the dataset into 70% for training, 30% for testing leads to very noisy results for the test set.
-Most likely, in order to this properly, I will probably need to bootstrap.
-For now I'm using the entire data set for training and testing

 # MD trajectory analysis
 - MD analysis is done with either cpptraj or tcl scripts that depends on the vmd and its associated packaged
 - all MD analysis for this project are done on the local gpu cluster (faust), in view of the amount of data